Sante Ventures

 Series C in 2008

-Protein Discovery, Inc. is a life sciences company specializing in the development and commercialization of innovative sample preparation technologies for protein and peptide analysis via mass spectrometry.
-The company offers several key products, including the Gelfree 8100 fractionation system, which separates complex protein mixtures into liquid-phase molecular weight fractions, and the Passport 1200 sample preparation system, designed to enrich low molecular weight proteins and peptides while eliminating matrix interferences, facilitating high-throughput quantification.
-Additionally, Protein Discovery provides the PPS Silent Surfactant, a reagent that solubilizes membrane proteins and reduces detergent interference.
-The UPX universal protein extraction kit is also available for detergent extraction of proteins from cells and tissues.
-Catering to life science researchers and drug development scientists, Protein Discovery markets its products both through Agilent Technologies and online, reaching a global audience.
-Founded in 2001 in Knoxville, Tennessee, the company was originally named Qgenics Biosciences, Inc. before rebranding to its current name in 2004.
+Protein Discovery is a life sciences company based in Knoxville, Tennessee, focused on developing and commercializing sample preparation technologies for protein and peptide analysis using mass spectrometry.
+The company offers several key products: the Gelfree 8100 fractionation system, which separates complex protein mixtures into liquid-phase molecular weight fractions; the Passport 1200 sample preparation system, designed to enrich low molecular weight proteins and peptides while removing matrix interferences for high-throughput quantification applications; and PPS Silent Surfactant, a reagent that solubilizes membrane proteins and cleaves to eliminate detergent interference.
+Additionally, Protein Discovery provides the UPX universal protein extraction kit for detergent extraction of proteins from cells and tissues.
+These products are marketed through Agilent Technologies and online, serving life science researchers and drug development scientists both domestically and internationally.
+Founded in 2001 as Qgenics Biosciences, Inc., the company rebranded to Protein Discovery, Inc. in April 2004.

 Spinal Restoration